 The Faces of Integrity

 Abraham Lincoln, who was a man who believed that no one should live as a slave, paid a high price to uphold his integrity.
-The country endured a Civil War that took thousands of lives to uphold the right of people who were enslaved to be free, he continued acting his beliefs, his actions, and his speeches despite great suffering, both personal and political.
+The country endured a Civil War that took thousands of lives to uphold the right of people who were enslaved to be free; he continued acting out his beliefs through his actions and speeches despite great suffering, both personal and political.

-The second group consists of people whose expressed beliefs and actions are not consistently congruent.
-These are groups who advocate good deeds and kindness to others, but use words and display actions that are viewed as “hateful” by others.
-Similarly, in our community, we advocate for equality and access for Deaf people yet we say and do things that are hypocritical and oppressive.
+The second group consists of people whose expressed beliefs are not consistently congruent with their actions.
+These are people who advocate good deeds and kindness to others, but use words and display actions that are viewed as “hateful” by others.
+Similarly, in our community, we advocate for equality and access for Deaf people, yet we say and do things that are hypocritical and oppressive.

 Anna Witter-Merithew, in her presentation, illustrated this point very well.
-The interpreter who makes an error in her interpretation and hides it from consumers is concerned with embarrassment or negative judgments that take precedence over disclosure.
-When interpreters are accountable for their interpretations by being honest and resolving the issue with consumers are much more likely to be trusted and respected.
+The interpreter who makes an error in her interpretation and hides it from consumers is concerned with embarrassment or negative judgments, and allows those concerns to take precedence over disclosure.
+When interpreters are accountable for their interpretations by being honest and resolving the issue with consumers, they are much more likely to be trusted and respected.
 In other words, they demonstrate their integrity.

-The third group of people we readily identify.
-They do not care about integrity as is evident with those who would bilk people out of their life savings with no remorse.
-They are the con artists, those who prey on the uninformed and powerless people.
+The third group of people we readily identify: they do not care about integrity.
+This is evident with those who would bilk people out of their life savings with no remorse.
+They are the con artists, those who prey on uninformed and powerless people.

 Let us briefly examine how other professions strive to maintain agreed-upon standards and maintain their integrity.
 This list is not comprehensive, as time does not permit a thorough review.

 Integrity Requires Accountability